SepNem32bit/National-Grid-Map-Vision-Analysis/Readme.md

 # National Grid Map Information System (HM Registry)

-**Full Name**: Sep Nemat
-**Email Address**: sepehr.nem@gmail.com

-This project is a complete computer vision pipeline designed to digitize highlited area and information of historical land registry maps.
-It automatically identifies land parcels and reference numbers, extracts the text using OCR, and georeferences the parcel boundaries into a final, usable geospatial file.
+This project is a complete computer vision pipeline designed to digitize highlited area and extract information of land registry maps.
+It automatically identifies land parcels and reference numbers, extracts the text , and georeferences the parcel boundaries into a final, usable geospatial file.

 ---